Did you know that your baby could be allergic to bird's nest? Find out what are the common food allergies in Singapore.

 Related: Baby's First Food Journey

 Most allergic reactions are mild to moderate.
-Symptoms include itch in mouth, hives (itchy, red bumpy rashes that looks like mosquito bites), swelling of the face, eyes or lips, abdominal pain and vomiting.
+Symptoms include itch in mouth, hives or welts (itchy, red bumpy rashes that looks like mosquito bites), swelling of the face, eyes or lips, abdominal pain and vomiting.
 This usually occur within minutes up to 2 hours after eating the food.
 It can also occur on touching the food, or rarely by inhalation.
 If you suspect your child has an allergic reaction, please consult your doctor for advice.
 In the meantime, avoid the food that caused the reaction.

 Related: When Allergies Occur